shaloo/docs.arcana/includes/text-snippets/solana-web3-ops.md

-Only the following operations are supported via the {{config.extra.arcana.wallet_name}} for Solana:
+The {{config.extra.arcana.wallet_name}} supports only the following Web3 wallet operations for Solana:

   * `signMessage`
   * `signTransaction`